Loading…

 Tamei Elliott

-Associate Director, Scientific Programs, DIA, United States
+Director, Global Scientific Content, DIA, United States

 Tamei Elliott, MS, serves as the Associate Director of Scientific Programs for the Americas region at DIA.
 In this pivotal role, she is responsible for identifying and prioritizing content areas and topics crucial to DIA constituents.
 Tamei assesses the implications of significant...
 Read More →